flowplayer/api-docs/source/includes/_livesources.md

 stream_name | Identifier for the Livesource on our livestreaming servers.
 This shall be used in your broadcast software to identify this Livesource.
 This is not relevant for `REMOTE` Livesources. ingest_url | Url to our livestreaming servers.
 This shall be used in your broadcast software to send your input to the correct livestreaming server for this Livesource.
 This is not relevant for `REMOTE` Livesources. remote_hls_url | Only exists on Livesources with `REMOTE`-type.
-This url is used by the enduser to view the stream in the player.
+This url is used by the enduser to view the stream in the player. owner.id | Workspace Id for the workspace that owns the Livesource. owner.name | Workspace name for the workspace that owns the Livesource. workspaces[] | List of Workspaces, including owner, that have access to the Livesource

 ### Errors